cadebrown/old.cade.site/timeline.md

 2020-05 - [SLATE (HIP port)](http://icl.utk.edu/slate/)

-  : I was a part-time developer on SLATE for a couple months, and i helped with their effort to port to AMD GPUs/HIP
+  : I was a part-time developer on SLATE for a couple months, and I helped with their effort to port to AMD GPUs/HIP

 2020-03 - ["Design, Optimization, and Benchmarking of Dense Linear Algebra Algorithms on AMD GPUs"](https://ieeexplore.ieee.org/document/9286214)